Introduction to Yr 9 Subjects

 In Stage 5 (Years 9 and 10), all students must also complete one year of Mandatory History and one year of Mandatory Geography.
 The table below indicates how this will take place, depending on the House group that your child is in.
 The School also offers History (Elective) and Geography (Elective) courses in addition to these mandatory courses.
 Students can choose to study these electives regardless of which year they are taking Mandatory History and Mandatory Geography.

-The Mandatory History course helps provide an undertanding of Australian history since 1945 and explores Australia's relationship with the rest of the world.
+The Stage Five Mandatory History course helps provide an understanding of Australian history and our relationship with the rest of the world.

-Students have the opportunity to conduct their own historical research on a topic of their choice, and they have a range of opportunities such as visiting speakers and excursions.
+Students conduct individual historical research on a topic of their choice, and have a range of opportunities such as visiting speakers and excursions.

 At the conclusion of studies in Stage 5 Mandatory Geography students should understand: